-This section explains you the steps required to create a simple linear gauge and demonstrate the basic usage of the linear gauge control.
+This section explains the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge component.

 |-- @syncfusion/ej2-angular-lineargauge